 Dead links: These links send visitors to a nonexistent page.
 If something inconveniences your visitors, it hurts your technical SEO score.

-Broken redirects: These direct users to a resource that may no longer be there – or at least can’t be found.
+Broken redirects: These direct users to a resource that may no longer exist or can’t be found.
 Talk about a deflation of visitor expectations.

-Duplicate content: Pages containing identical or very similar information are called “duplicate content.”
-It’s nearly impossible for search engines to determine which of the pages they should display in search results, so often none are shown.
-This is where creating quality content comes in: make sure your pages each offer something different and don’t try to recycle old content in order to post more frequently.
+Duplicate content: Pages containing identical or similar information are called “duplicate content.”
+It’s nearly impossible for search engines to determine which pages they should display in search results, so often, none are shown.
+This is where creating quality content comes in: make sure your pages each offer something different, and don’t try to recycle old content to post more frequently.

 What to Create